-- This policy was developed and adopted on: 1st September 2020 - The policy will be reviewed: if changes are made to the KCSIE document (or other statutory documents) or, alternatively, in July 2021. - The Designated Safeguarding Lead (DSL) is: Chris Stoyles - The Deputy Designated Safeguarding Lead(s) (DDSLs) are: Elaine Milling - The name of the Designated Teacher for Children in Care and Previously in Care is: Chris Stoyles - The Single Point of Contact (SPOC) for the Prevent agenda is: Chris Stoyles - The Child Sexual Exploitation Lead is: Chris Stoyles www.gov.uk/government/publications/covid-19-safeguarding-in-schools-colleges-and-other-providers
+- This policy was developed and adopted on: 1st September 2020 and reviewed and updated in April 2021. - The policy will be reviewed: if changes are made to the KCSIE document (or other statutory documents) or, alternatively, in July 2021. - The Designated Safeguarding Lead (DSL) is: Chris Stoyles - The Deputy Designated Safeguarding Lead(s) (DDSLs) are: Elaine Milling - The name of the Designated Teacher for Children in Care and Previously in Care is: Chris Stoyles - The Single Point of Contact (SPOC) for the Prevent agenda is: Chris Stoyles - The Child Sexual Exploitation Lead is: Chris Stoyles